FriedOrange/MatrixSans/README.md

 ### Modifying the fonts

-The master source file, `LibreDotMatrix.sfd`, is in FontForge's SFD format.
+The master source file, `MatrixSans.sfd`, is in FontForge's SFD format.
 It is recommended to edit this file if you wish to modify the fonts.
 Then, re-generate the intermediate UFO sources by running `step2.bat`.

 To easily add or modify glyphs (requires [FontForge](https://fontforge.org/)):

 - Edit the image `glyphs.pbm`
 - Set the corresponding codepoints (or glyph names, for unencoded glyphs) in `glyphs.csv`
 - Run `step1.bat`, which generates a temporary font containing the new glyphs.
-- Copy the new glyphs into the master source file, `LibreDotMatrix.sfd`, for manual editing as required.
+- Copy the new glyphs into the master source file, `MatrixSans.sfd`, for manual editing as required.

 ## Changelog